-Between 2000 and 2019, the Hispanic and Latino population in the county inched closer to making up half the population, from 45 to 48%.3 Nearly every community across the county is diverse, yet there are parts of the county that have larger than average shares of particular racial or ethnic groups.
+Between 2000 and 2016, the Hispanic population in the county inched closer to making up half the population, from 45 to 48%.3 Nearly every community across the county is diverse, yet there are parts of the county that have larger than average shares of particular racial or ethnic groups.
 North of Griffith Park to Canoga Park on the LA River, communities have larger-thanaverage shares of non-Hispanic white residents.
-Near the river in Downtown LA, Chinatown, and Little Tokyo have large concentrations of Asian residents, while Glendale's 72,000 Armenians represent one of the largest Armenian populations in a city outside Yerevan, Armenia's capital.
-4 South of Downtown LA, communities have larger-thanaverage shares of Hispanic and Latino residents.
+Near the river in Downtown LA, Chinatown, and Little Tokyo have large concentrations of Asian residents, while Glendale's 80,000 Armenians represent the second-largest Armenian population in a city outside Yerevan, Armenia's capital.4 South of Downtown LA, communities have larger-thanaverage shares of Hispanic residents.